Oral Ulcers in Horses

-You can be a diligent horse (any grass eating animal) owner and pay attention to what is fed to him.
+You can be a diligent horse (or any grass-eating animal) owner and pay attention to what is fed to him.
 These grasses start growing in the early spring.
-They are soft and supple at this time, but as the summer months dry out the grasses they become dangerous.
-If you know the dangerous grasses, you will be able to avoid or reduce your animals exposure to them.
+They are soft and supple at this time, but as the summer months dry out the grasses, they become dangerous.
+If you know the dangerous grasses, you will be able to avoid or reduce your animal's exposure to them.

 Helping Your Horse

-When you notice your horse is exhibiting these symptoms you need to take action to relieve his pain.
+When you notice your horse is exhibiting these symptoms, you need to take action to relieve his pain.
 Some horses don't mind having a person touch his mouth, others aren't as easy.
-Patients is the key here.
-Even the most docile horse in the barn can become resistant when human fingers are probing his tender mouth full of stickers, it hurts!
+Patience is the key here.
+Even the most docile horse in the barn can become resistant when human fingers are probing his tender mouth full of stickers—it hurts!

-Have someone help you it's just easier that way.
+Have someone help you; it's just easier that way.
 Put a halter on him so he can't walk away before you're done.
 Gently put your thumb into the corner of his lower lip and slide it down until you can lift the lip away from the teeth.
 His natural saliva will help with sliding your finger.
-Don't put your finger between the teeth at or beyond the occlusion you may very well be accidentally bit.
+Don't put your finger between the teeth at or beyond the occlusion, or you may very well be accidentally bitten.

-I've used alfalfa cubes successfully.
-They provide all the nutrients of alfalfa, and some brands have added nutrients.
+I've used successfully.
+They provide all the nutrients of alfalfa, and some brands even have added nutrients.
 Alfalfa cubes are especially helpful if you have to feed in a windy area.
 They won't blow away as alfalfa flakes do.
-I will wet the cubes before feeding them to the horses and make sure the horses have plenty of water.
+I will wet the cubes before feeding them to the horses and make sure the horses have plenty of water. alfalfa cubes

 Can You Identify the Foxtail in the Left Photo?

 Horses are very resilient, especially with oral problems.
-Don't be surprises if you check the next day and the sores are halfway healed or more!
-If you find they are not healing by weeks end then there may be a stubborn foxtail embedded or another issue that needs veternarian attention.
+Don't be surprised if you check the next day and the sores are halfway healed or more!
+If you find they are not healing by week's end, then there may be a stubborn foxtail embedded or another issue that needs veterinarian attention.